-I am honored to announce that my book manuscript "Understanding China's Foreign Policy Contradictions" is under contract with Oxford University Press.
-I hope the book will be available in the second half of 2021.
+I am honored to announce that my book "China's Foreign Policy Contradictions" will be published by Oxford University Press in December 2021.

 Description on the back of the cover:

 Throughout the post-Mao reform era, China has championed the principle of sovereign state control, which holds that states should not intervene in the affairs of other states.
 Yet as Tim Nicholas Rühlig argues in China’s Foreign Policy Contradictions, in recent years they have not actually acted this way.
 This is not the only issue area where Chinese foreign policy actions fail to match up with official rhetoric, and these inconsistencies—in combination with China’s growing power—will have dramatic effects on the future shape of international order.

 To explain these contradictions, Rühlig draws from a rich battery of in-depth interviews with party officials to explain the foreign policy dynamics and processes of the normally opaque Chinese party-state.
 He demonstrates how different sources of the Chinese Communist Party’s domestic legitimacy compete within the complex and highly fragmented Chinese party-state, resulting in contradictory foreign policies.
 He focuses on three issue areas: international human rights law and “responsibility to protect” (R2P); China’s role in World Trade Organization (WTO) policymaking; and China’s evolving relationship with Hong Kong.
 In each area, different factions within the party-state wrestle for control, with domestic legitimacy of the party always being the overriding goal.
 This incessant competition within the state’s institutions often makes the PRC’s foreign policy contradictory, undermining its ability to project and promote a “China Model” as an alternative to the existing international order (and more specifically as a champion of nonintervention).
 Instead, it often pursues narrowly nationalistic interests.